MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

     > [!NOTE] If you install MIM Service multiple times for high availability, specify **Use an existing database** for all subsequent installations.

-3. When configuring a mail server connection, set the mail server to the hostname of an Exchange or SMTP server for the CORP environment (specify *corpdc.contoso.local* if you do not have a mail server) and uncheck the **Use SSL** and **Mail Server is Exchange Server 2007 or Exchange Server 2010** checkboxes.
+3. When configuring a mail server connection, set the mail server to the hostname of an Exchange or SMTP server for the CORP environment (use corpdc.contoso.local if you do not have a mail server) and uncheck the **Use SSL** and **Mail Server is Exchange Server 2007 or Exchange Server 2010** checkboxes.

 4. Choose to generate a new self-signed certificate.